InnoSWP/BS21-02-Memorizer/README.md

 # Memorizer

 Memorize any text quickly and easily by voice!
-Audio player and memorization helper.
-Application that can help you memorize text by listening.
-It can play a certain audio, stop, pause, repeat the sentence!
+- Audio player and memorization helper
+- Application that can help you memorize text by listening
+- It can play a certain audio, stop, pause, repeat the sentence
+- Upload your PDF file or input the text from keyboard

 ## Demo
 ### The Main screen